Darshanam Mogilaiah: Life and work

-Darshanam Mogilaiah hailed from a Madiga (Dalit) family in the Ausalikunta village of Lingal mandal in Nagarkurnool district of Telangana along the stretches of Nallamala Hills.
-He has had not much formal education and has had no steady job with an assured income.
+Darshanam Mogilaiah hailed from a Madiga (Dalit) family in the Ausalikunta village of Lingal mandal in Nagarkurnool district of Telangana along the stretches of the Nallamala Hills.
+He did not have much formal education and has had no steady job with an assured income.
 He has seen much hardships and his life had been very difficult eking out a living doing odd jobs like a daily wager in construction sites.
-He had worked as a laborer for 14 years in Adilabad, Karimnagar and Warangal.
-He had also worked at a construction site in Mumbai.
+He worked as a laborer for 14 years in Adilabad, Karimnagar and Warangal.
+He also worked at a construction site in Mumbai.

 In a sense, Mogilaiah reinvented the kinnera.
-Kinnera is a two-stringed instrument made using indigenous materials like bamboo, dried outer shell of round bottle gourd, honeycomb, bull horn, beads, mirrors and peacock feathers.
+The kinnera is a two-stringed instrument made using indigenous materials like bamboo, the dried outer shell of round bottle gourd, honeycomb, bull horn, beads, mirrors and peacock feathers.
 His ancestors made the kinnera with seven, eight or nine stairs.
 He was the first to make a kinnera with 12 stairs.
 His forefathers used women's hair, horse-tail hair and even animal nerves as the strings.
 He replaced the nerves with metal strings.
 Mogilaiah learned the art of playing kinnera from his father Yellaiah.
 He had started traveling with his father from the age of eight.
-Now, Mogilaiah has been singing folk tales of local heroes for over five decades, heroes who all helped the poor like Pandugolla Sayanna, Endavetla Pakiraiah and Miya Saab, all of whom helped the poor.
+Now, Mogilaiah has been singing folk tales of local heroes for over five decades, heroes who helped the poor like Pandugolla Sayanna, Endavetla Pakiraiah and Miya Saab, all of whom helped the poor.

 Mogilaiah's forefathers are believed to have played the kinnera in the court of the Raja of Wanaparthy about 400 years ago.
 Wanaparthy Samsthanam or Raja of Wanaparthy was a vassal of the Nizam of Hyderabad.
 It was one of the three important Samsthanams, the other two being Gadwal Samsthanam and Jatprole Samsthanam.
 He has sung a part of the title song of the 2022 Telugu language action drama film, Bheemla Nayak directed by Saagar K Chandra and starring Pawan Kalyan.

-Mogilaiah's second son Mahender accompanied his father for the kinnera performances in cultural programs held in different parts of the country.
-Mahendar later learnt to play kinnera and took his father's legacy forward.
+Mogilaiah's second son Mahender accompanied his father during kinnera performances in cultural programmes held in different parts of the country.
+Mahendar later learned to play the kinnera and took his father's legacy forward.